daleymj/Draft-Sharks-Technical-Task/README.md

 ## Project Overview

 This project demonstrates a responsive, mobile-friendly depth chart page for Draft Sharks, built to showcase core skills in front-end development and Vue.js.
-The assignment was completed within the 2-3 hour recommended time frame, focusing on essential functionality, Vue usage, and basic accessibility.
+The assignment was completed within the 2-3 hour time limit, focusing on essential functionality, Vue usage, and basic accessibility.

 ### Features Implemented